 But oh, does the last game make up for everything.
 It's...

 ...wait a little longer for it...

-Does it matter that this is probably the worst Doom style game ever made?
-Does it matter that it's technically more Wolfenstein 3D than Doom in its technology?
+Does it matter that this is probably the worst Doom-style game ever made?
+Does it matter that it's technically more Wolfenstein 3D than Doom?
 Does it matter that the difficulty wouldn't challenge a fruit-fly who's never seen a computer before?
 Does it matter that it's terrible in every way?